Harpo Productions: Harpo Studios

-Harpo Studios was the home of The Oprah Winfrey Show from January 15, 1990. located in Near West Side neighborhood of Chicago.
-The set also housed The Rosie Show, an American evening television talk show which was hosted and produced by actress and comedian Rosie O'Donnell, airing on the Oprah Winfrey Network.
+Harpo Studios was the home of The Oprah Winfrey Show from January 15, 1990. located in the West Loop neighborhood of Chicago.
+The studio also housed The Rosie Show, an American evening television talk show which was hosted and produced by actress and comedian Rosie O'Donnell, airing on the Oprah Winfrey Network.
 Harpo Studios has Emmy Award–winning teams in production designs, lighting, camera work, editing, audio direction and graphic design.
 It also served as the location for the set of The Women of Brewster Place.
 Scenes from Beloved were also filmed on a set in Harpo Studios.
 The studio was sold to developer Sterling Bay in 2014 and was demolished in 2016.
 The site would be home to the new global headquarters of McDonald's.

-The land where the production studio formerly sat once housed the 2nd Regiment Armory that was used as a makeshift morgue for victims of the capsizing of the steamer SS Eastland.
+The land where the production studio stood once housed the 2nd Regiment Armory that was used as a makeshift morgue for victims of the capsizing of the steamer SS Eastland.
 The 88000 sqft facility was renovated and opened in the late 1980s for her show.

 Former divisions

 Harpo Films, Inc.

-Founded in 1993, Harpo Films, Inc. is the biggest division of Harpo Productions, run by Kate Forte for 18 years.
+Founded in 1993, Harpo Films, Inc. was the biggest division of Harpo Productions, run by Kate Forte for 18 years.
 It was an active supplier of motion pictures, developing and producing award-winning features and long-form television programs, including the "Oprah Winfrey Presents telefilms for the ABC television network.
 Harpo Films was based in Los Angeles, California.